Marian feast days: Development of feasts

 Over time, the number and nature of feasts (and the associated Titles of Mary) and the venerative practices that accompany them have varied a great deal among diverse Christian traditions.
-Overall, there are significantly more titles, feasts and venerative Marian practices among Roman Catholics than any other Christians traditions.
+Overall, there are significantly more titles, feasts and venerative Marian practices among Roman Catholics than any other Christian tradition.

 Some differences in feasts originate from doctrinal issues – the Feast of the Assumption is such an example.
-Given that there is no agreement among all Christians on the circumstances of the death, Dormition or Assumption of Mary, the feast of assumption is celebrated among some denominations and not others.
+Given that there is no agreement among all Christians on the circumstances of the death, Dormition or Assumption of Mary, the Feast of the Assumption is celebrated among some denominations and not others.
 In his early years, Martin Luther used to celebrate the Feast of the Assumption, but towards the end of his life he stopped celebrating it.

 While the Western Catholics celebrate the Feast of the Assumption on 15 August, some Eastern Catholics celebrate it as Dormition of the Mother of God, and may do so on 28 August, if they follow the Julian calendar.
 The Eastern Orthodox also celebrate it as the Dormition of the Mother of God, one of their 12 Great Feasts.
 The Armenian Apostolic Church celebrates the Feast of Dormition not on a fixed date, but on the Sunday nearest 15 August.
 Moreover, the practices apart from doctrinal differences also vary, e.g. for the Eastern Orthodox the feast is preceded by the 14-day Dormition Fast.

-Feasts continue to be developed, e.g. the feast of the Queenship of Mary was declared in the 1954 in the papal encyclical Ad Caeli Reginam by pope Pius XII.
+Feasts continue to be developed, e.g. the feast of the Queenship of Mary was declared in 1954 in the papal encyclical Ad Caeli Reginam by Pope Pius XII.
 The initial ceremony for this feast involved the crowning of the Salus Populi Romani icon of the Virgin Mary in Rome by Pius XII as part of a procession in Rome, and is unique to Roman Catholics.

 Other differences in feasts relate to specific events that occurred in history.
 For instance, the Feast of Our Lady of Victory (later renamed Feast of Our Lady of the Rosary) was based on the 1571 victory of the Papal States against the Ottoman Empire in the Battle of Lepanto, is hence unique to Roman Catholics.